 The MGCP protocol is organized as a set of transactions, each of which is composed of a command and a response.
 The MGCP messages, being carried over UDP, may be subject to losses.
 In the absence of a timely response (see Section 8.5), commands are repeated.
-MGCP Entities MUST keep in memory a list of the responses that they sent to recent transactions (i.e., a list of all the responses they sent over the last Tt{hist} seconds), and a list of the transactions that have not yet finished executing.
+MGCP Entities MUST keep in memory a list of the responses that they sent to recent transactions(i.e., a list of all the responses they sent over the last Tt{hist} seconds), and a list of the transactions that have not yet finished executing.
 The default value for Tt{hist} is 30 seconds.

 The transaction identifiers of incoming commands are first compared to the transaction identifiers of the recent responses.
 If a match is found, the MGCP Entity does not execute the transaction, but simply repeats the old response.
 If a match to a previously responded to transaction is not found, the transaction identifier of the incoming command is compared to the list of transactions that have not yet finished executing.
-If a match is found, the MGCP Entity does not execute the transaction.
-If a match is found, the MGCP Entity does not execute the transaction.
-If a match is found, the MGCP Entity does not execute the transaction.
 If a match is found, the MGCP Entity does not execute the transaction; subsequent handling depends on the command in question.
-If it is a
+If it is a CreateConnection or ModifyConnection command, the MGCP Entity (gateway in this case) MUST send a provisional response.
+If it is any other command, it is simply ignored.
+In either case, a final response will be provided when the execution of the command is complete.